nbzuong/water-sort-puzzle-game/README.md

 ### Example
 #### Puzzle

-This puzzle has 4 bottles that can contain 3 blocks of water, 2 is full and 2 is empty.
+This puzzle has 4 bottles that can contain 3 blocks of water, 2 bottles are full and 2 bottles are empty.

 The same letters represent the same color.